maparrar/torre_docs/README.md

 Sometimes is difficult for a candidate to know what skills need to be improved to apply for a specific job.
 Even when she/he can see the list of required skills, is not easy to compare with another jobs' required skills.

 ## Proposed solution:
-**skills viewer**: visualisation system to find the skills that need to be improved for a job and 'advertisement' of academies where can be studied them.
+**skills viewer**: visualisation system to find the skills that need to be improved for a job.

 The candidate can look for the available jobs and view graphically and intuitively which of these jobs are 'near' to his/her current skills.
 The criteria are:
 - distance: near means the candidate doesn't need so much skills to be 'good' candidate for that job.
 Far means need improve more skills
 - size: big means a big compensation
-- color: type of job: freelance-gigs, full-time-employment, ...

 # Architecture and technologies